 Cave Dwellers – mid Wales punk-ska band, feat; Jason (voc,drms) Gareth (gtr), Ben (gtr) and Alan (bass).
 Also at various stages feat; Tom Kennard (bass), Alex ‘Pud’ Poole (gtr), Joel Thomas (gtr).

 Celtic Assault – Swansea metal band (formed 2001), feat; Wessley Rosser (voc,gtr), Dean Jeffery (voc,gtr,keys), Leon Rosser (gtr), Vivian Hovvels (bass), Sophie Bleeker (drms).
-Rel 7 track EP “Society’s Creation”.
-Prev called Talison
+Originally known as Talison, the quintet transitioned into this moniker before releasing the seven-track EP ‘Society’s Creation’, which showcased their blend of melodic and aggressive elements within the local heavy metal circuit.

 Celtic Pride – rock covers band from Merthyr Tydfil (formed 1996), prev called Amazon, feat; Iestyn Davies (voc), Andrew ‘Don’ Williams (gtr), Robert ‘Bug’ Williams (gtr), Paul Thomas (drms) (ex Storm, Freefall, White Room, Zippy and The Public), Mark Davies (bass) (ex Traveller, Shanghai)